-If you use a personalised paying-in slip, the cash will show in your account and will be available for you to use the day we receive it from the Post Office.
+If you pay in at a Post Office counter using a personalised paying-in slip, the cash will show in your account and will be available for you to use the day we receive it from the Post Office.
 This will usually be the next working day.

 Deposit limits apply when you pay in cash at a Post Office counter.
 You can find information about limits in the Useful to know section.

 We support the banking industry Access to Cash initiative.
 This may mean that in the future we will be able to offer cash deposits and withdrawals from outlets other than Post Offices.
 If we do this, we will update the Useful to know section.
 You will be able to ask for more information at the outlets when you use them.